 To keep your ridgeback safe on the trail, make sure you take the following precautions:

-Be prepared for emergencies by having identification and medical information on hand, including contact information for your veterinarian; and
+- Be prepared for emergencies by having identification and medical information on hand, including contact information for your veterinarian;

 One of the most important things you can do to keep your Ridgeback hiking safely is to stay away from dangerous situations.
 Below are some tips to help you avoid dangerous situations: